h01ger/piuparts/README.txt

  contain the section-specific flags.

 * "tmpdir" is the scratch area where piuparts will create the chroots.
-Note: the filesystem where this is located may not be mounted with the nodev or nosuid options.
-The default is "/tmp/piuparts".
+Note: the filesystem where this is located must not be mounted with the nodev or nosuid options.
+This is a mandatory setting with no default.
 The scripts that are monitoring this directory for leftover mountpoints and chroots only evaluate the [global] setting.

 * "mirror" tells the slave which mirror it is to use.
 The slave gives this to piuparts when it runs it.
 The URLs for Packages and